 World Class Facilities

-- The Corporate Finance module is taught in the Trading Room.
+- The Corporate Finance module is taught in the FinTrU Trading Room.
 Students have access to Bloomberg software, a market leader in financial news, data and analytics, which is used by many financial institutions.

 - Students may wish to join the Trading and Investment Club, a student run organisation which aims to educate its members on trading and investing through guest speakers, competitions and educational seminars.
 The Student Managed Fund, which uses real money, gives students the opportunity to be part of an investment management process.

-- Students will use and have access to software such as Stata, Excel, Matlab, and databases such as Thomson one banker, DataStream and Bloomberg.
+- Students will use and have access to software such as Stata, Excel, Matlab, and databases such as Thomson One Banker, DataStream and Bloomberg.

-The programme offers the opportunity to pursue appropriately advanced studies in both accounting and finance, equipping the students for careers in financial institutions, management consulting, industry or government bodies.
+The programme offers the opportunity to pursue appropriately advanced studies in both accounting and finance, equipping the students for careers in financial institutions, management consulting, and industry or government bodies.

 The modules included in the programme aim to develop capacities of critical assessment of literature and methods, and the ability to communicate, orally and in writing, on topics in accounting and finance.